lppedd/kotlinx-charset/README.md

 ## exported

-The `exported` module allows JS (and soon WebAssembly) consumers to decode bytes and encode strings, using top-level functions exported via ECMAScript modules.
+The `exported` module allows JS consumers to decode bytes and encode strings, using top-level functions exported from ECMAScript modules.

 > [!TIP]
 > Avoid using this module when consuming `kotlinx-charset` from a Kotlin project

 You can depend on the [@lppedd/kotlinx-charset][npm] npm package.